Learn Basic Accounting in Less than 1 Hour

-Scenario 1: Assume that since the time when Kartik bought them, however, the wholesale price of boxes has been cut by 40% and at today’s price he could purchase them for $0.60 each.
+Scenario 1: Assume that since Kartik bought them, however, the wholesale price of boxes has been cut by 40%, and at today’s price, he could purchase them for $0.60 each.
 Because the replacement cost of his inventory ($600) is less than the original recorded cost ($1000), the principle of conservatism directs the accountant to report the lower amount ($600) as the asset’s value on the balance sheet.

 In short, the cost principle generally prevents assets from being reported at more than cost, while conservatism might require assets to be reported at less than their cost.

-Kartik wants to be certain that he understands what Neeraj is telling him regarding the assets on the balance sheet, so he asks Neeraj if the balance sheet is, in effect, showing what the company’s assets are worth.
-He is surprised to hear Neeraj say that the assets are not reported on the balance sheet at their worth (fair market value).
-Long-term assets (such as buildings, equipment, and furnishings) are reported at their cost minus the amounts already sent to the income statement as Depreciation Expense.
-The result is that a building’s market value may actually have increased since it was acquired, but the amount on the balance sheet has been consistently reduced as the accountant moved some of its cost to Depreciation Expense on the income statement in order to achieve the matching principle.
+Kartik wants to be confident that he understands what Neeraj is telling him regarding the assets on the balance sheet, so he asks Neeraj if the balance sheet is, in effect, showing what the company’s assets are worth.
+He is surprised to hear Neeraj says that the assets are not reported on the balance sheet at their worth (fair market value).
+Long-term assets (such as buildings, equipment, and furnishings) are reported at their cost minus the amounts already sent to the income statement as depreciation expenses.
+The result is that a building’s market value may actually have increased since it was acquired.
+Still, the amount on the balance sheet has been consistently reduced as the accountant moved some of its cost to depreciation expense on the income statement to achieve the matching principle.

 The cash flow statement reports the cash generated and used during the time interval specified in its heading.
-The period of time that the statement covers is chosen by the company.
-For example, the heading may state “For one month ended December 31, 2007” or “The Fiscal Year Ended September 30, 2009″.
+The period that the company chooses the statement covers.
+For example, the heading may state, “For one month ended December 31, 2007” or “The Fiscal Year Ended September 30, 2009”.

 The cash flow statement organizes and reports the cash generated and used in the following categories: